-These statistics provide detailed information about employees' earnings analysed by level of education, occupation, region, industry and age for the entire labour market.
-The structural statistics on earnings form part of Statistics Denmark's coherent statistical system for earnings and labour costs.
-The system covers the public sector as well as corporations and organizations.
+The purpose of the statistics is to provide detailed information about employees' earnings analysed by level of education, occupation, region, industry and age for the entire labour market.
 The statistics include all establishments in the general government sector.
 As for the sector corporations and organizations all enterprises are included with an employment corresponding to ten or more full-time employees, with the exception of the industry agriculture, forestry and fishing.
-The statistics are not immediately suitable for shedding light on wage developments, as the change between two years, in addition to wage increases, reflects changes in employee composition such as the arrival and departure of employees within given groupings.